MikroElektronika/mikrosdk_click_v2/clicks/current10/details.md

 ## Example Description

-> This example demonstrates the use of Current 10 click board by reading and displaying the input current measurements.
+> This example demonstrates the use of Current 10 Click board by reading and displaying the input current measurements.

 **The demo application is composed of two sections :**